huiying888/Insight/README.md

 Insight solves this by:
 - Integrating multi-channel sales data into a single warehouse.
 - Interactive dashboard for KPIs, trends, and product analysis.
-- AI-driven storytelling for auto-generated insights(e.g., trends, composistion, inventory health).
+- AI-driven storytelling for auto-generated insights (e.g., trends, composition, inventory health).
 - AI chatroom for querying the database in plain English instead of writing SQL, enabling faster decision-making.
 - Demo POS system to simulate offline sales and test integrations.